LearningRegistry/LearningRegistry/docs/spec/Access_Services/index.rst

                  ELSE PUT NULL in the results object

-        ▲IF Loop ended normally
+        `▲IF Loop ended normally`:changes:

-            IF flow_control and resumption token is present
+            `IF flow_control and resumption token is present`:changes:

-                THEN return NULL resumption_token in results
+                `THEN return NULL resumption_token in results`:changes:

-                ELSE omit resumption_token from results
+                `ELSE omit resumption_token from results`:changes:

-        IF Loop exited because of flow control or results size limits
+        `IF Loop exited because of flow control or results size limits`:changes:

-            IF flow_control
+            `IF flow_control`:changes:

-                THEN return appropriate resumption_token
+                `THEN return appropriate resumption_token`:changes:

     IF by_resource_ID